pbl64k/gpif-datakinds/README.md

-So, this isn't intended for any kind (pardon the pun) of practical use, but I think that the insight into the nature of (mind fail -- algebraic data types? indexed functors? recursion schemes?
-I don't really know how to put this best) was entirely worth the trouble.
+So, this isn't intended for any kind (pardon the pun) of practical use, but I think that the insight into the nature of (mind fail -- algebraic data types? indexed functors? recursion schemes? all of the above?
+I don't really know how to put this down concisely) was entirely worth the trouble.